barnscott/newworkspaceshortcut-barnix.io/README.md

 - `Super + Space` will resize window to 40% width by 45% height.
 These dimensions can be modified in the settings-panel.
 - `Control + Super` and `arrow-key` key will relocate the window to the applicable half of the display.
 The window will be anchored to the center of the display.
-  - Using `Control + Super + right` will relocate window to right side of the *center of the x-axis* of the display
+  - `Control + Super + right` will relocate window to right side of the *center of the x-axis* of the display
-  - Using `Control + Super + left` will relocate window to left side of the *center of the x-axis* of the display
+  - `Control + Super + left` will relocate window to left side of the *center of the x-axis* of the display
-  - Using `Control + Super + up` will relocate window to top side of the *center of the y-axis* of the display
+  - `Control + Super + up` will relocate window to top side of the *center of the y-axis* of the display
-  - Using `Control + Super + down` will relocate window to bottom side of the *center of the y-axis* of the display
+  - `Control + Super + down` will relocate window to bottom side of the *center of the y-axis* of the display

 ## Native Gnome window management shortcuts